L3Gaunt/chatgenius/existing-bugs.md

 - check for inconsistencies and duplicate definitions

 nice to have:
-- files deleted in bucket when deleting message
+- files deleted in bucket when deleting message <- delete files with storage api instead of edge function
 - search over all channels
 - integrate auth with google+github
 - delete account functionality